ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

-The process for a DNS Tree Walk will always start at the point in the DNS hierarchy that matches the domain in the RFC5322.From header of the message, and will always end at the Public Suffix Domain that terminates the RFC5322.From domain.
+The process for a DNS Tree Walk will always start at the point in the DNS hierarchy that matches the domain in the RFC5322.From header of the message, and will always end no later than the Public Suffix Domain that terminates the RFC5322.From domain.
 To prevent possible abuse of the DNS, a shortcut is built into the process so that RFC5322.From domains that have more than five labels do not result in more than five DNS queries.